 Tesco did the same trick.
 Taking a classical Balanced Scorecard as a framework method and adopting it to the needs of the company.

 Let’s have a quick look at what was modified and what is missing:

 - In the very beginning, it is stated that there are five perspectives: community, operations, people, finance, customer.
 Remember that classical Balanced Scorecard suggests four perspectives that are a little bit different.

 - Another difference from the classical BSC is that strategy map is not included.
 If you’re checking the BSC on Tesco’s website, it is not possible to learn what strategic objectives the company has and how it is going to achieve them.
 Obviously, that strategy map just was not published here, and one can find a so-called “7 part” strategy of Tesco with strategic objectives and target measures.
 Check out this strategy map guide if you want to learn more about strategy maps.

 - Finally, as we know in classical BSC, any business objective should be aligned to KPI and action plan.
 It is easy to see that the publicly available BSC of Tesco does not contain all the details, such as an action plan, but comments tell us what the general vector of the company is and for sure make more sense for employees.

 Let’s continue the review and find best practices that one can adopt in his own business.

-From my viewpoint, one of the most important innovation is that the Balanced Scorecard (well, at least some significant part of it) is publically available.
+From my viewpoint, one of the most important innovations is that the Balanced Scorecard (well, at least some significant part of it) is publicly available.
 It makes sense for company employees, it makes sense for partners and clients.
 I believe publishing BSC online in public access is the best way to declare that BSC is important for your company, and you are using it for performance management.

 - It is not 100% classical BSC